 PhD Physics (Dec 2010), co-advised by Prof. Jacob

 White: Fluctuating surface currents: a new algorithm for efficient prediction of Casimir interactions among arbitrary materials in arbitrary geometries".
-Currently an Instructor in Applied Math at MIT.
+Currently a computational scientist at Simpetus, Inc.

-døt edu) PhD Physics (Dec 2010), co-advised by Prof. Marin Soljacic: Novel resonance-assisted electromagnetic transport phenomena.
-Currently at WiTricity.
+- André Kurs (andrekurs ατ gmail.com) PhD Physics (Dec 2010), co-advised by Prof. Marin Soljacic: Novel resonance-assisted electromagnetic transport phenomena.
+Currently a software engineer at Waymo.

 W. Rodriguez, PhD Physics